 It is illegal to operate a motor vehicle while intoxicated as it impairs driving abilities.

-Although the facts may be obvious, attempting to recover for your losses without the assistance of a personal injury attorney is a mistake.
+Although the facts may be obvious, attempting to recover for your losses without the assistance of a “hit by drunk driver” attorney is a mistake.

-You deserve to recover just compensation for your losses, and an experienced attorney can help.
+You deserve to recover just compensation for your losses, and an experienced car accident attorney can help.

 What Factors Affect Settlements for Drunk Driving Cases?